 Not all dogs innately love to swim and are not natural born swimmers in the water.
 Though many dogs enjoy swimming, but some cannot swim, and others may hate the water.

 Never force a dog to swim.
 If your dog is near a pool or body of water, ensure he or she has a life vests or life jackets.
 Never rely on the life vest so much that you leave your dog unattended.

-In general, dogs can be categorized in one of the following three areas:
+When it comes to swimming, dogs can be categorized in one of the following three categories:

 - Dogs who can swim with a natural ability;

 - Dogs who are not able to stay afloat/survive in water;

 - Dogs who can be taught to swim and enjoy the experience;